12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

+Wondering how to get rid of dandruff at home?
+You are not alone.
 Dandruff is one of the most common scalp conditions in the world, affecting nearly 50% of adults at some point in their lives.
 Those stubborn white flakes on your shoulders — and the constant itching that comes with them — can be frustrating and embarrassing.
 The good news?
-Many effective home remedies for dandruff are probably already sitting in your kitchen.
+The most effective home remedies for dandruff are probably already sitting in your kitchen.

-This guide walks you through 12 proven dandruff home remedies, explains why each one works, and tells you exactly how to use them for best results.
+This guide walks you through 12 proven natural dandruff remedies, explains why each one works, and tells you exactly how to use them — including a long-term plan for anyone looking for a permanent solution for dandruff at home.

-1. Apple Cider Vinegar – Balances scalp pH and kills dandruff-causing fungus.
-Mix equal parts ACV and water, apply for 15–20 minutes, then rinse.
+1. Apple Cider Vinegar — Balances scalp pH, kills dandruff-causing fungus.
+Mix equal parts ACV and water, apply for 15–20 mins, rinse.

 2. Tea Tree Oil (Diluted) — Clinically proven antifungal.
 Add 2–3 drops to coconut oil or shampoo.
 Never apply undiluted.

-3. Coconut Oil + Lemon Juice – Moisturises the scalp and fights fungal growth.
-Apply for 20–30 minutes, then rinse.
+4. Coconut Oil + Lemon Juice — Moisturises scalp and fights fungal growth.
+Apply for 20–30 mins, then rinse.

-5. Aloe Vera Gel – Soothes inflammation and reduces flaking.
-Apply fresh gel to scalp for 20–30 minutes.
+5. Aloe Vera Gel — Soothes inflammation, reduces flaking.
+Apply fresh gel to scalp for 20–30 mins.

-6. Fenugreek Seed Paste – Antifungal moisture mask.
-Soak seeds overnight, grind into paste, apply for 30–45 minutes.
+6. Fenugreek Seed Paste — Best natural remedy for dandruff with dry scalp.
+Soak overnight, grind into paste, apply 30–45 mins.

-7. Yoghurt + Honey Mask – Restores scalp microbiome and locks in moisture.
-Leave on for 30 minutes, once a week.
+7. Yoghurt + Honey Mask — Restores scalp microbiome, locks in moisture.
+Leave on 30 mins, once a week.

-8. Olive Oil Massage – Deep hydration for dry, flaky scalp.
-Warm oil, massage in, leave for 1 hour, then shampoo out.
+8. Olive Oil Massage — Deep hydration for dry, flaky scalp.
+Warm oil, massage, leave 1 hour, then shampoo out.

-Medical Note: These remedies are safe for mild-to-moderate dandruff.
+Medical Note: These natural dandruff remedies are safe for mild-to-moderate dandruff.
 If flaking is severe, accompanied by redness, oozing, or hair loss, please consult a dermatologist.
 Home remedies do not replace prescribed medical treatment.

 What Causes Dandruff?
 (Know Before You Treat)

-Before picking a remedy, it helps to understand what is triggering your dandruff.
+Before picking the best remedy for dandruff, it helps to understand what is triggering it.
 The most common causes are:

 • Seborrhoeic Dermatitis: An inflamed, oily scalp condition that produces yellow or white greasy flakes.